|

 Some odd things that can occur during annotation:

 This list looks long, but these cases should be fairly rare.
-Valgrind's cache profiling has a number of shortcomings:

 cg_merge is a simple program which

-reads multiple profile files, as created by cachegrind, merges them
+reads multiple profile files, as created by Cachegrind, merges them

 together, and writes the results into another file in the same format.